aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/docs/05-missing-s3-confg.md

     6. Select Save the newly-edited pipeline.
 You must check the “No resource updates needed for this source action change” option on the pipeline save pop-up window.
 11. Your new Lambda function is now integrated into your pipeline.

-**Proceed to the next module to test your Lambda function.**
+**Proceed to the <a href="https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/blob/master/docs/06-s3-versioning.md" target="_blank">next module</a> to test your Lambda function.**

-!!! question "What other things can you look for in an AWS Cloudformation template which you can create a security automation?"